The purpose of showing this now outdated video is to give the viewer the best sense of the actual size of the pieces.

 I’d been inspired by what he’d done and wanted to look at some of his pictures again.
 I went to the local library and typed in his name to see if it had any of his books.
 The first two that came up were not on horses but unicorns!
 You could have knocked me over with a feather (Coyote was no doubt rolling around on the floor laughing!)
 This was just way to coincidental!
 Horses were forgotten.
 In a flash I knew how I was going to paint my tribute to the tapestries.
 If I could get Robert’s permission to use his images as references, I’d make large, painted hangings of unicorns.
 It was time.

 The first thing I did was contact Mr. Vavra to request copyright permission.
 I faxed a letter explaining who I was and what I wanted to do.
 Ten days later he faxed back saying he was touched, and normally his photographs sold for $20,000 US each.
 He would however, make an exception for me if I was willing to pay $1000.00 for a one time use of all the images in his two books.
-It was such a generous offer I immediately got back to him, thanked him for his kindness and told him I’d send the money ASAP.
-We later spoke by phone and I promised him if I ever ended up doing any major reproductions, I’d give him 10% of each sale.
+It was such a generous offer I immediately got back to him, thanked him for his kindness and told him I’d send the money right away.
 Then I started painting.